collective/collective.developermanual/source/views/browserviews.rst

 Here is an example of how to have a view snippet which can be used by subclasses of a base view class.
-Subclasses can refer to this template at any point of the view rendering, making it possible for subclasses to have fine tuned control over how the template snippet is represented.
+Subclasses can refer to this template at any point of the view rendering, making it possible for subclasses to have fine-tuned control over how the template snippet is represented.

 Related Python code::